Elizabeth Blackwell Class of 1849 Pioneer in Science Scholarship

 Criteria: Applicants should demonstrate advanced science coursework, relevant research or science related experiences.

-Additional Application Materials: An additional Teacher Evaluation Form or other teacher recommendation from a member of the science or mathematics departments; and an additional personal essay; and submission of SAT or ACT scores.
+Additional Application Materials: An additional Teacher Evaluation Form or other teacher recommendation from a member of the science or mathematics departments; and an additional personal essay; a personal interview; and submission of SAT or ACT scores.

 Personal Essay Topic: At Hobart and William Smith Colleges, we believe that our students will gain “Worlds of Experience,” leading them to “Lives of Consequence.”
 Elizabeth Blackwell, Class of 1849, truly embodied this concept.
 Known worldwide as the first woman to receive her degree as a Doctor of Medicine, Dr. Blackwell founded the New York Infirmary for Women and Children, helped found the National Health Society and was a pioneer in preventative medicine.
 Please describe how your science coursework, research or relevant experiences have helped shape your passion for scientific inquiry and your desire to pursue science at Hobart and William Smith Colleges.

 Recognition and Benefits: All awardees will also have access to a faculty member as well as support in the pursuit of either clinical or field research as well as internships.
 They will receive an invitation to an induction dinner with science faculty.